 Playlists are an integral part of the Spotify experience.
-Whether you have an impeccable taste in music that demands to be shared with the world, or are just compiling a collection for your upcoming road trip, the modern day mixtape is the best place to do it.
+Whether you have an impeccable taste in music that demands to be shared with the world, or are just compiling a collection for your upcoming road trip or playlists to beat the winter blues, the modern day mixtape is the best place to do it.

 But if you want to make the most of your playlists, you’ve got to package them properly.
 Don’t settle for the album art collage that Spotify automatically assigns to each playlist.
 Create your own artwork instead.

 Custom artwork gives your playlists the personal touch when you’re sharing with friends.
 It can also help you build your brand if you want to be recognize for your curation prowess.

 In this guide, we’ll take a look at the best ways to create the perfect Spotify playlist artwork.